Bank of Slovenia: Governors

 In January 2025, Boštjan Vasle’s six-year term expired.
 Since then, Vice-Governor Primož Dolenc has been serving as Acting Governor, though without voting rights in the Governing Council of the European Central Bank.

 In May 2025, Slovenian President Nataša Pirc Mušar proposed Simon Savšek, head of the European Investment Bank’s office in Slovenia, as the next Governor, pending parliamentary approval.

+In January 2026, Pirc Mušar nominated the acting governor of the Bank of Slovenia, Primož Dolenc, as governor for a 6 year term.
+On 3 February 2026, the Slovenian Parliament approved Dolenc's nomination.